Capacity-Achieving Codes for Noisy Insertion Channels: Introduction

 Another type of error unique in-vivo DNA storage is the complement insertion.
 A DNA sequence is composed of elements from the alphabet $ \{A, C, G, T\} $, the four chemical bases: adenine, cytosine, guanine, and thymine.
 The four chemical bases are partitioned into complement pairs, where $A$ and $T$ are called \emph{complements} of each other, and so are $C$ and $G$.
 Besides random insertions, due to mutations during the biological processes in long-term evolution \cite{mh,sr}, DNA sequences are prone to point insertion of symbols complement or identical to the original one, where the former is called \emph{complement insertion} and the latter is \textit{tandem duplication}.
 For example, $TACTCTACCAA\Longrightarrow TAC\underline{G}TCTA\underline{A}CCAA$ demonstrates one complement insertion and one 1-tandem duplication.
 These errors pose the task of designing error-correcting codes.
 Error-correcting codes for insertions/deletions have been extensively studied since the first investigation by Varshamov, Tenengolts, and Levenshtein in the 1960s.
 In 1965, Varshamov and Tenengolts \cite{1965VT} constructed the famous binary VT codes correcting asymmetric errors on the Z-channel, and Levenshtein \cite{vi} subsequently proved that the VT codes can also correct a single insertion or deletion.
 Over the years, a lot of code constructions against insertions have been proposed (see \cite{Helberg, lius,Gabrys,Sima, lz} and references therein), while it is still a challenging task to correct a large number of insertions.
-In practical DNA storage implementations, a significant challenge arises from the diversity of potential errors.
-In particular, noisy replications are common in DNA sequence mutations \cite{Pumpernik2008}, where the inserted symbols are frequently affected by substitutions.
+In practical DNA storage implementations, insertion errors are often accompanied by biological noise \cite{Pumpernik2008}, leading to random substitutions or insertions.